 But, on the other hand, I think Esper’s answer to “can America defeat China in a war?” is a bit too optimistic.
 Their rapidly-growing economy, carrier-killer missiles, and fast-growing navy all pose significant problems for America and will require continued investments to overcome.

 Additionally, according to the Military Times, a Chinese attack would pose a huge number of problems for the US, further casting doubt on whether the answer to “can America defeat China in a war?” is really “yes.”
 They’d swarm our sensors, ships, and bases with drones and missiles, blind our satellites, and launch crippling cyberattacks.
 It would be a major problem.

 However, The Australian also states that Marines and Army soldiers armed with hypersonic and cruise missiles might be able to negate some of the Chinese missile threat.
-Those new, hypersonic weapons might help us answer “can America defeat China in a war?” more conclusively and positively because they will give us a high-end, advanced weapon system that nullifies the Chinese missile advantage and hypersonics can not really be defended against:
+Those new, hypersonic weapons might help us answer “can America defeat China in a war?” more conclusively and positively because they will give us a high-end, advanced weapon system that nullifies the Chinese missile advantage and hypersonics can not really be defended against.